cbonoz/acumos-house-valuations/README.md

 ## Usage

-The model expects a list of properties to predict on - containing the following fields:
+The appraise model can accept one or a <b>list</b> of HouseDataFrame objects to predict on - each containing the following fields:

 <pre>
+# HouseDataFrame
 [
     ('baths', str),
     ('beds', str),